 You may have noticed a lot of artists including OneRepublic, The Jonas Brothers, Paul McCartney, JoLo, Kehlani, Cage The Elephant (and hundreds more) started asking fans to text them.
 Why?
 Because this is the most direct and effective way to communicate one on one with superfans.
 Think about your percentage of email newsletter opens vs. how many people text you back – see :)?
 To get started check out Textedly.
 Yes it will cost you a few bucks, but your fans are yours to keep forever (unless they change their mobile numbers).

 Thinking about a Marketing Plan for your next release?
-Jamie and Jenn are your go-to gals.
-Click the images below to schedule a time to chat with them.
+Jamie is your go-to gal.
+Click the images below to schedule a time to chat with her.